oneoffcoder/lasso-bbn/docs/source/learning.rst

    - *L00*: Implement LASSO regression with continuous dependent variable.
    - *L01*: Implement LASSO regression with categorical independent variable.
    - *L02*: How do we implement LASSO regression with categorical dependent variable?
+   - *L03*: How do we learn with partial ordering of the variables?
+   - *L04*: How do we learn with no ordering of the variables?